LumaLink, who can I see about my tremors and trouble walking?

 image of collaborative meeting in a consulting firm

-Movement Disorder Specialist: Expert Care for Parkinson’s and Related Conditions
+Movement Disorder Specialist: Expert Care for Parkinson’s and Related

 A movement disorder specialist is a neurologist with advanced training in diagnosing and managing conditions that affect body movement, including Parkinson’s disease, essential tremor, dystonia, and Huntington’s disease.
 These specialists are key partners in helping individuals maintain mobility, function, and quality of life.